WoPoss-project/Pygmalion/README.md

 The definition of each meaning (a `<text>` element) contains `<tspan>` elements with a `@class` attribute indicating the language.
 A simple JavaScript code (see [language.js](https://github.com/WoPoss/semantic_maps/blob/master/drawn-maps/js/language.js)) hides/shows the correct spans according to the user’s selection in a small menu that precedes each map.

 #### Show/hide effect
+When clicking on a sense, senses not related to it are hidden and lines depicting the relations become visible.
+The effect is done by changing the values of the CSS property `display` depending on whether the `@id` of the selected sense is present as a value of a `@class` attribute in the other senses and links (see [paths-hide.js](https://github.com/WoPoss/semantic_maps/blob/master/drawn-maps/js/paths-hide.js)).
+A click on the senses fires the hidding of unrelated senses and the display of the connections, and a double-click on the senses displays all the senses again (and hides the connections).
 When clicking on a meaning, meanings not (specifically) related to it are hidden and lines depicting the relations become visible on the right side.
 The effect is done with a JavaScript program that toggles the value ’@class="show"’ depending on whether the `@id` of the selected meaning is present as a value of a `@class` attribute in the other meanings and links (see [paths-hide.js](https://github.com/WoPoss/semantic_maps/blob/master/drawn-maps/js/paths-hide.js))

+At first, the effect was done with a JavaScript program that toggled the value ’@class="show"’.
+That way, the same event (clicking on a sense) would show/hide the senses accordingly without needing a second function to reset the visualization.
+However, the show/hide effect was not very smooth, thus the change.

 ## Future work
 ### Form